cardinal9999/Pekin/tutorial.md

 <a href='1.html'>Page 1</a><a href='2.html'>Page 2</a>
 ```

-You can register a partial by running `duck.register_partial("your partial")`.To use a partial, put the partial name after a dollar sign.
+You can register a partial by running `duck.register_partial("your partial")`.
+To use a partial, put the partial name after a dollar sign.

-There are 2 lines in the partial's code.
-The first one is the partial name, and the second is the Pekin code for the partial.
+There are 2 lines in the partial's code: the first one is the **partial name**, and the second is the Pekin **code** for the partial.

 ## 8. Extensions
 Partials can be used for reusing code, but it can't be used for creating your own Pekin code.

-Extensions are the solution.
-Extensions are like helpers in other templating engines.
+Extensions are the solution — they are like helpers in other templating engines.

 ### Extensions Pekin Code
 We can use `duck.register_extension()` to add an extensions.